 Many prospective students who express interest in UMU's ATP are also interested in participating in intercollegiate athletics.
 We have had many alumni in our ATP who were successful in balancing both the demanding curriculum of the ATP and intercollegiate athletics.
 The ATP does have a significant clinical component that requires a strong commitment on behalf of the student.
 This involves a weekly average of 10-15 hours that includes a combination of morning, afternoon, evening and weekend time commitments.
 Time conflicts between sport demands and clinical requirements may occur if careful planning is not taken into consideration.
-The Athletic Training Faculty and Staff are committed to encouraging students and assisting them in taking advantage of the many opportunities afforded to them at Mount Union.
-We are also dedicated to guiding the student and the student athlete so he/she fulfills the graduation requirements of the Athletic Training major, has diverse and quality clinical experiences and graduates within the four-year plan.
+The athletic training faculty and staff are committed to encouraging students and assisting them in taking advantage of the many opportunities afforded to them at Mount Union.
+We are also dedicated to guiding the student and the student-athlete so he/she fulfills the graduation requirements of the athletic training major, has diverse and quality clinical field experiences, and graduates within the four-year plan.

 The following guidelines are designed to help accomplish these goals:

-- The intention on the part of a prospective student to participate in intercollegiate athletics shall not factor into the admissions decision for the ATP. - Athletic Training students shall limit their participation to one intercollegiate team. - Participation in the student athlete's non-traditional season is subject to the availability of his/her schedule only after fulfillment of clinical rotation responsibilities. - Athletic Training students who participate in intercollegiate athletics must, like all students, fulfill all the didactic and clinical program requirements before he/she may graduate.
-All such students are strongly encouraged to consult with the ATP Director for effective planning to ensure on-time graduation. - All students are required to have at least one "equipment-intensive" clinical experience (e.g., football).
-Student athletes who play a fall sport may achieve this requirement through a clinical rotation assignment with men's lacrosse in the spring or one of our other affiliated sites.
+- The intention on the part of a prospective student to participate in intercollegiate athletics shall not factor into the admissions decision for the ATP. - ATSs shall limit their participation to one intercollegiate team. - Participation in the student-athlete's non-traditional season is subject to the availability of his/her schedule only after fulfillment of clinical field experience responsibilities. - ATSs who participate in intercollegiate athletics must, like all students, fulfill all the didactic and clinical program requirements before he/she may graduate.
+All such students are strongly encouraged to consult with the ATP PD for effective planning to ensure on-time graduation. - All students are required to have at least one "equipment-intensive" clinical field experience (e.g., football, men's lacrosse).